If you want to boost your running speed while cutting injury risk, increase your running cadence.

 What most recent studies found is that cadence is not a one-size-fits-all.
 It, in reality, hinges on many factors, such as pace, etc.

 These differences mean that works the best for one runner (or a bunch of elite Olympic runners for that matter) may not necessarily work for all.

 What you should do instead, according to scientists in the field of biomechanics, is to measure your cadence and set a goal to increase by five to ten percent—even if it doesn’t result in a 180 SPM number.

 Running Cadence – What’s The Ideal StrideTurnover & How to Improve it

 Now that you have a clear understanding of what cadence is as well as the many factors that affect it, you can work on improving it (if need be).

 Here are a few guidelines that can help.

-Therefore, you’d need first to set your own cadence zones up by determining your leg turnover for various paces, including recovery runs, 5K training, tempo running, marathon, etc.
+For that reason, you’d need first to set your cadence zones up by determining your leg turnover for various paces, including recovery runs, 5K training, tempo running, marathon, etc.

 Hop on a treadmill, then after a 10-minute warm-up, increase your speed by 30-second per mile until you reach your easy training pace.

 Next, give yourself two to three minutes to adjust to the speed, then count your steps for one full minute.